If you use space heaters to supplement your central heating unit, you know how important it is to consider energy efficiency.

 - Manufactured in China

 The PC6025W31 is a reliable electric baseboard heater that you can use for zonal warming in large living rooms, bedrooms, and hallways.
-The heater has several features that make it an ideal electric heater for your home or office.
+The baseboard heater has several features that make it an ideal electric heater for your home or office.

 It is compatible with wireless and wall-mountable temperature control units.
-You can use the control units to determine when the heater operates and minimize unnecessary utilization of electric power.
+You can use the control units to determine when the baseboard heater operates and minimize unnecessary utilization of electric power.

 The inbuilt electronic thermostat is quite accurate in reading the ambient temperature.
 It enables the heater to effectively adapt to the heating requirements of the environment in your home.
 In the end, you avoid wasting electric power on needless heating.

-However, this heater has one major flaw; its surface becomes hot after a long time.
+However, this baseboard heater has one major flaw; its surface becomes hot after a long time.
 You will have to keep kids and pets away from the electric baseboard heater for their safety.
 However, this is a common problem among electric baseboards and other types of electric heaters.

 - Compatibility with wireless and online temperature control units enhances efficiency